Guseff/final-task-backend/Project management application/README.md

 ```

 ## Connect to your DataBase on MongoDB
 - open src/index.ts.
-In mongoose.connect method replace ${} by userName, Password and ClasterInfo from Prerequisites
+In mongoose.connect method replace ${} by userName, Password and ClusterInfo from Prerequisites

 ## Run Xeroku
 Run commands